Venkata1106/MLOPS_Group2/README.md

 # Stock Price Prediction

 # Video Link
-The full video right from creating the project till data drift and model decay is the following:
+The video for only model deployment on fresh environment is the following:

 https://tinyurl.com/3tmrfadv